micro-os-plus/architecture-aarch64-xpack/README.md

 #### Source files

-The source files to be added are:
+The source files to be added to user projects are:

 - `src/vectors.S`